tsloughter/lambda_jam_2013/one/01_slide.md

 * Similar to routing issues
 * Better delayed than lost
 * Better some than none
-* And better to inform of missing logs then them simply not be there
+* And better to inform of missing logs than them simply not be there

 !SLIDE bullets
 # What is Fault Tolerance? #